supreen/form2role-bot/README.md

 <li>The bot only supports upto 4 roles in column 2, 3, 4 ,5 </li>

-<li>Once you enter a "sexyusername#1111" in the spreadsheet, you can no longer control its roles from dicord. the bot will revert the roles back to the roles mentioned in the spreadsheet. </li>
+<li>Once you enter a "sexyusername#1111" in the spreadsheet, you can no longer control its roles from Discord. the bot will revert the roles back to the roles mentioned in the spreadsheet. </li>

 <li>Future updates will include mainly bug fixes.</li>